fk652/Galactic-Defender/README.md

 ## Instructions

+Controls are simply:

-Controls are simply arrow keys (or WASD) to move in any direction, spacebar (or left click) to shoot (can be held down to continously shoot).
+- arrow keys or WASD to move in any direction
+- spacebar or left click to shoot (can be held down to continously shoot)

-Setting options include a toggle mute, pause, and mouse/touch follow mode.

-The player ship will automatically follow a mouse or touch point if follow mode is enabled.
+Setting options include:

+- toggle mute
+- pause
+- mouse/touch follow mode

+Playable on touch screen mobile devices when touch follow is enabled.
 Touch follow is automatically enabled at the start if a touch screen device is detected.
+Control everything with just a single finger!

+- move finger around the screen to move the ship.
+- continously shoot while touching the screen.

 <img src="./src/assets/screenshots/controls.png" height="300">